 Let’s now head over to the next trading strategy on our list!

 Testing the Best Settings for a Breakout Logic With ADX

 Let’s now test ADX with a breakout system.
 We’ll buy on the 20-day high, and sell 10 bars later.
-Here are the results for these where rules, without any ADX-filter:
+Here are the results for these, without any ADX-filter:

 Not that promising right?